 Specifications

-- RSP-28ME mobile radar landing system; also documented in the RSP-27SE stationary radar landing system family
+- RSP-28ME mobile radar landing system and RSP-27SE stationary radar landing system family

 - Module function